sarmadkhaliq/tutorcruncher.github.io/careers.md

 Background knowledge of Python (and possibly Django) is strongly recommended

-Placement Type:
-&nbsp;&nbsp;Internship

-Duration:
-&nbsp;&nbsp;3 months

-Working Hours:
+Working Hours: Full time
-&nbsp;&nbsp;Full time

-Start Date:
+Duration: 3 months

-&nbsp;&nbsp;As Soon As Possible
+Start Date: As Soon As Possible

 Due to VISA difficulties we only accept European students.